-Before G2A will take any action, you are required to contact the seller who sold you the invalid/revoked key.
+Before G2A takes any action, you are required to contact the seller who sold you the invalid/revoked key.
 If it was an honest mistake, the situation will probably be resolved quickly.
-But if the seller is unresponsive or refuses to resolve the situation for whatever reason, let the games begins…
+But if the seller is unresponsive or refuses to resolve the situation for whatever reason, let the games begin…

 The main roadblock in your quest to obtain a refund from G2A if you were scammed is the fact that they need you to provide them with proof that you have filed an official police report against the seller who had perpetrated the fraud.

 According to G2A, this new policy was put in place as a means of protecting both the sellers and the buyers, as the threat of police involvement is supposed to deter anyone from trying to commit fraud through the G2A marketplace.
 And while this may seem like a very reasonable claim at first, there is a big problem here.

 You need to file a police report over every key, no matter the price.
 If you bought a cheap game on G2A, let’s say under $10 or $5, filing a police report would probably cost you more time and (potentially) money than the refund is even worth.
 Not to mention that you might end up being unable to file a report at all for any number of reasons (e.g., the amount of money stolen isn’t greater than the minimum amount required for filing a fraud report in your state or country).

 Moreover, at the end of the day, it is pretty much a given that nothing will be done about small international scams, such as the ones that you’d come to be a victim of through G2A.
 The people running the scams know that, so one can’t help but question the efficiency of using the threat of police involvement as a deterrent in this context.